-- High insulation standards to reduce transfer of heat through the building fabric. - Waste-water heat recovery to all showers (residential and non-domestic areas). - Use of a communal air source heat pump system with a COP of 3.50 will provide heating for the whole development and hot water to the commercial units. - Gas boiler to provide water to the domestic units - An immersion electric heater will provide less than 20% of the hot water demand. - 63PV panels with a total peak output of 25.2 kWp (400W per panel) will be located on the available roof. - Envelope air tightness to reduce unnecessary air infiltration. - Daylighting and well-planned floor layouts to reduce the need for artificial lighting; and - High efficacy lighting of 80 lumens per watt for residential and 130 lumens per watt for the non-domestic areas have been specified for the scheme.
+- High insulation standards to reduce transfer of heat through the building fabric. - Waste-water heat recovery to all showers. - Use of a communal air source heat pump system with a COP of 3.50 for space heating and 3.0 for meeting 80% of the hot water demand. - The remaining 20% of the hot water demand will be provided by an electric immersion heater. - 63PV panels with a total peak output of 25.2 kWp (400W per panel) will be located on the available roof. - Envelope air tightness to reduce unnecessary air infiltration. - Daylighting and well-planned floor layouts to reduce the need for artificial lighting; and - 130 lumens per watt for the non-domestic areas have been specified for the scheme.